quk2021/wsl_win_myvi_bat_etc/README.md

 - Then, clone the repo as a folder (directory -- we use both linux and win terms interchangeably)
     - that is on Windows's PATH,
         - for exaample: C:/001mybat.
+            - For historical reasons, I put them in C:/user/0bin.
+                - Note that the "user" folder does not exist on most PCs.

     - If you do not know how to set "PATH", just google "set environmental vairable PATH on windows".
         - It is VERY easy.

 - Then, you can enjoy those tiny tools:
     - Typically, you use them within cmd prompt.